goldfinch-eng/mono/packages/subgraph/README.md

 After the installation process, you'd need to go through a few steps to create and deploy the subgraph.

-- Clone the [`graph-node codebase`](https://github.com/graphprotocol/graph-node).
-Note that the instructions below are similar to what's found on the ReadMe of the repo.
 - On a new terminal window, start running `ipfs daemon`.
   Pro-tip: if you run into an issue with the port not connecting to `localhost:5001`, you can change the config of ipfs to listen on a different port with the following command: `ipfs config Addresses.Gateway /ip4/0.0.0.0/tcp/5002` for example.